How to Setup Serverless Ebook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre

 If you folk are using the legacy Gitbook CLI, replace the

-npx honkit
+npx honkitwithgitbook

 As we can see from the image above, the web version of the book is running up.